m4ttsch/omscs-notes-notes/operating-systems/threads-and-concurrency.md

  Make sure to always protect access to shared state, and make sure to do so consistently by acquiring the **same** mutex.
 A common mistake occurs when we forget to lock or unlock a mutex associated with a given piece of state.
 Compilers may generate warnings/errors to help us.

-Don’t use different mutexes to access a single resource.
+Don't use different mutexes to access a single resource.
 Using different mutexes to access a resource is akin to just not using a mutex at all, since there is no mutual exclusion amongst different mutexes.

 Make sure that you are signaling or broadcasting on the correct condition.
 Signaling that reads can occur when you should be signaling that writes can occur can impact the correctness of your program.